mdalirrooyfard/Information-Retrieval-Projects/README.md

   - Building an Index for the above articles with ElasticSearch.
   - Calculating Page Rank for the above articles and adding that to ElasticSearch.
   - Execute Weighted Search Queries on the data.
-  - Finding the best writers by implemeting the "HITS" algorithm.
+  - Finding the best writers by implementing the "HITS" algorithm.

 ## Project 4